-Salt for de-icing in the United Kingdom predominantly comes from a single mine in Winsford in Cheshire.
-Prior to distribution it is mixed with <100 ppm of sodium hexacyanoferrate (II) as an anticaking agent, which enables rock salt to flow freely out of the gritting vehicles despite being stockpiled prior to use.
+Salt for de-icing in the United Kingdom predominantly comes from a single mine in hexacyanoferrate (II) as an anti-caking agent, which enables rock salt to flow freely out of the gritting vehicles despite being stockpiled prior to use.
 In recent years this additive has also been used in table salt.
 Other additives had been used in road salt to reduce the total costs.
 For example, in the US, a byproduct carbohydrate solution from sugar beet processing was mixed with rock salt and adhered to road surfaces about 40% better than loose rock salt alone.
 Because it stayed on the road longer, the treatment did not have to be repeated several times, saving time and money.